 Negative Examples of Self-Image

-A negative self-image relates to our view that we are somehow falling short of the ideal version of ourselves.
+- You may view that you are somehow falling short of the ideal version of yourself.
 This normally results in us feeling negative towards ourselves when we see our reflection in the mirror.

 Positive Examples of Self-Image

 Now, a positive self-image should be quite easy for you to imagine.
 A positive self-image would simply be the opposite of the examples that I provided you with above.